 I have lived and worked in both Vietnam and Thailand, so I am familiar with Vietnamese and Thai languages.
 Vietnamese and Thai have some similarities and some differences in their spoken languages.

-Thai and Vietnamese are both Asian-based languages, but despite being Asian-based, they are from different language family groups.
-Both Thai and Vietnamese are tonal languages and are analytic languages.
+Thai and Vietnamese are Asian-based languages, but despite being Asian-based, they are from different language family groups.
+Both Thai and Vietnamese are tonal languages and analytic languages.
 Both Thai and Vietnamese have similar-sounding vowels and sounds and similar word order.

 Both Thai and Vietnam use specific pronouns to refer to people, and they are both languages heavily influenced by the Chinese language.

 If you’ve ever tasted the delightful flavors of Thai and Vietnamese cuisine, you may have noticed some commonalities between the two cuisines.
 But did you also know that there are similarities between their respective languages?